joelclermont/kendo-docs/api/mobile/modalview.md

 The Kendo mobile Application will automatically initialize a mobile ModalView widget for every `div` element with `role` data attribute set to `modalview` present in the views/layouts markup.
 Alternatively, it can be initialized using jQuery plugin syntax.
 The ModalView element may contain optional header and/or footer.
 A mobile scroller is automatically initialized around the contents of the element.

-**Important:** When used in conjunction with a SplitView, the ModalView should be placed as a child of a View inside it or if you want it to cover the whole SplitView - as a direct child of it.
+> **Important:** The ModalView should be defined in the View where it will be invoked.
+When used in conjunction with a SplitView, the ModalView should be placed as a child of a View inside it or if you want it to cover the whole SplitView - as a direct child of it.

 #### ModalView with header and footer